Don't Go in the Lion's Cage Tonight and Other Heartrending Ballads and Raucous Ditties

 Don't Go in the Lion's Cage Tonight and Other Heartrending Ballads and Raucous Ditties (It's also called simply Don't Go in the Lion's Cage Tonight by most media outlets or even Heartrending Ballads and Raucous Ditties) is the forth solo studio album by English actress and singer Julie Andrews, released in 1962 by Columbia Records.
 The album features a collection of vaudeville and music hall songs dating from the 1890s to the 1910s.
 Recorded while Andrews was expecting her first child, the project marked a moment when she was temporarily absent from stage and film work.
-It presented a different musical direction from her previous release, Broadway's Fair Julie drawing inspiration from early 20th-century popular entertainment and highlighting her adaptability to various musical traditions.
+It presented a different musical direction from her previous release, Broadway's Fair Julie drawing inspiration from early 20th-century popular entertainment.

 The tracklist spans sentimental ballads and comic pieces, including "By the Light of the Silvery Moon", "She is More to Be Pitied than Censured", and "The Honeysuckle and the Bee".
-Songs such as "Mother Was a Lady" and "Who Threw the Overalls in Mrs. Murphy’s Chowder?" evoke the humor and character of the music hall era, while "Waiting at the Church" and "Burlington Bertie from Bow" feature Andrews performing with a Cockney accent.
-The album also includes two compositions by Irving Berlin, "Everybody’s Doin’ It Now" and "Alexander's Ragtime Band", arranged by Robert Mersey, who provided the orchestral and vocal settings throughout the record.
+Songs such as "Mother Was a Lady" and "Who Threw the Overalls in Mrs. Murphy's Chowder?" evoke the humor and character of the music hall era, while "Waiting at the Church" and "Burlington Bertie from Bow" feature Andrews performing with a Cockney accent.
+The album also includes two compositions by Irving Berlin, "Everybody’s Doin' It Now" and "Alexander's Ragtime Band", arranged by Robert Mersey, who provided the orchestral and vocal settings throughout the record.

-Upon its release, "Don't Go in the Lion’s Cage Tonight" received attention for its distinctive concept and period material.
-Publications such as Billboard and Cash Box remarked on the arrangements and Andrews’s vocal delivery, while Record World later commented on the title track’s release as a single in 1967.
-Although the album did not chart commercially, it reflected Andrews’s interest in exploring diverse musical forms during the early 1960s and remains one of her few ventures into the repertoire of traditional vaudeville and music hall songs.
+Upon its release, Don't Go in the Lion's Cage Tonight received attention for its distinctive concept and period material.
+Publications such as Billboard and Cash Box remarked on the arrangements and Andrews's vocal delivery, while Record World later commented on the title track's release as a single in 1967.
+The album did not charted.